Skip to main content

 What if EMDR didn’t work for me?

-If EMDR was not helpful for you, you may want to pursue a therapist who is certified in EMDR therapy or who incorporates other modalities with EMDR.
+If EMDR was not helpful for you, you may want to pursue a therapist with more training in EMDR therapy or who incorporates other modalities with EMDR.
 You can also look into other modalities of counseling for trauma such as somatic experiencing, the flash technique, or brainspotting.
 There is no one size fits all when it comes to therapy.
 The important thing to understand is that the effects of trauma are highly treatable and not to give up in your healing journey.

 Author